-- 1. Allow only agriculture, recreational and open space uses in floodplains. - 2.
+- 1. Allow only agriculture, forestry, recreational and open space uses in floodplains. - 2.
 Discourage new development within the town's 100-year floodplain, excluding properly designed outbuildings and renovations that meet the requirements for Flood Hazard regulation as stipulated by the Federal Emergency Management Agency. - 3.
 Ensure that any new development allowed creates "no adverse impact" through design and mitigation measures. - 4.
-Reduce impervious cover that leads to flash flooding, and increase retention and infiltration of rain. - 5.
+Reduce impervious cover that leads to flash flooding and increase retention and infiltration of rain. - 5.
 Lessen the conflict between roads and streams by moving the roads when possible, abandoning redundant bridges, or upsizing water crossings. - 6.
-Adopt road and bridge standards to the 50- or 100-year storm level. - 7.
+Continue to follow the most up-to-date road and bridge standards. - 7.
 Continue to promote emergency planning for flood response.

-- 1. The Planning Commission should ensure Barnard's Flood Hazard Bylaws mitigates risks to public safety, critical infrastructure, historic structures and municipal investments from inundation and erosion. - 2.
+- 1. The Planning Commission should ensure Barnard's Flood Hazard Bylaw mitigates risks to public safety, critical infrastructure, historic structures and municipal investments from inundation and erosion. - 2.
 The Planning Commission should work with VTrans on improving the flood capabilities of state-owned infrastructure or town infrastructure. - 3.
-The Selectboard and Emergency Coordinator should continue to develop emergency preparedness procedures.
+The Selectboard and Emergency Coordinator should continue to develop emergency preparedness procedures. - 4.
+Continue to comply with FEMA National Flood Insurance Program standards.

-XII.
+XVI.
 RELATIONSHIP OF BARNARD'S PLANNING ACTIVITIES TO ITS NEIGHBORS